 - A valid Visa / MasterCard Card (A Debit card won’t cut it.)
 Your credit card won’t just be used to pay for the car; it can also be charged weeks or months later for any speeding tickets and traffic infractions caught on camera.

-- Taiwan drives North American style, on the right side of the road.
+- Like North American, Taiwan drives on the right side of the road.

 - Distance and speed limits are measured in kilometers, not miles.